Miro-n1/archipelago_manuals/Pokémon Legends Arceus/Readme.txt

   accidentally triggering Basculegion, but it is in logic to give Wyrdeer locations to unlock.
 - Swimming Pokémon logically require Basculegion, even if they could be caught from land.
 - Space-Time Distortions are in logic with their items.
 Check your Pokédex to see what's available without them.
-- Mass outbreaks are not considered in logic.
+- Mass outbreaks are only considered for shiny logic.
 They are a progressive item for each region, unlocking mass outbreaks, then massive mass outbreaks.
-Don't use them if ignoring logic is discouraged in your game.
+Don't use them for normal locations if ignoring logic is discouraged in your game.
 - You can catch Pokémon in fights, but you shouldn't do this to go out of logic.

 This map can help find Pokémon: https://altissimo1.github.io/Pokemon%20Locations/Main.html